Vegan Peanut Butter Blondies

 Storage

-Store these vegan peanut butter blondies in an airtight container for up to five days or freeze them for up to six months.
+Store these vegan banana blondies in an airtight container for up to five days or freeze them for up to six months.

 Blondies stacked next to some bananas.